 Meningocele and myelomeningocele (spina bifida aperta) = “split spine”

-This is a birth defect where the closing of the backbone and membranes around the spinal cord is not completed before birth.
+Spina bifida is a birth defect wherein the closing of the backbone and membranes around the spinal cord is not completed before birth.

-Only with the so-called spina bifida occulta does the spinal cord membrane remain intact.
-The outer part of some of the vertebrae is not completely closed, but the splits in the vertebrae are so small that the spinal cord does not protrude.
-The skin at the site may have some hair growing from it, a dimple in the skin, or a birthmark.
+Only in so-called spina bifida occulta does the spinal cord membrane remain intact.
+The outer part of some of the vertebrae is not completely closed, but splits in the vertebrae are so small that the spinal cord does not protrude.
+The skin at the site may have a bit of hair growing from it, or a dimple or birthmark.

-The treatment of spina bifida is a neurosurgical closure and subsequent therapies to maintain its integrity.
-Whether the operation is successful or not, depends on the level of the spinal cord defect.
-As with all spinal cord defects and injuries, the higher the defect on the spine, the less favourable the prognosis.
+The treatment of spina bifida involves neurosurgical closure and subsequent therapies to maintain the closure’s integrity.
+Whether the operation is successful depends on the level of the defect.
+As with all spinal cord defects and injuries, the higher the defect on the spine, the less favorable the prognosis.

-The causes of this condition is believed to be closely associated with the combination of the genetic as well environmental conditions.
-Lack of enough folate during the pregnancy duration also plays a major role.
+The causes of this condition are believed to be both genetic and environmental.
+Lack of adequate folate during pregnancy also plays a major role.

-Problems associated with this defect include challenges in bladder control, poor walking abilities as well as learning problems
+Problems associated with this defect include challenges in bladder control, poor walking abilities, and learning disabilities.

 Spinal cord injury